 Mini Baccarat is virtually the same as Baccarat in terms of rules.
 The main differences are in the physical size of the tables, the lower table limits and a slightly higher House Edge.
 Mini-Baccarat typically awards a House edge of 1.17% against the Player, and 1.36% for the Banker.

 Mini baccarat is the version of Baccarat typically offered online.
 It follows Punto Banco rules and usually offers the Classic Baccarat House edge.

 To draw or not to draw?
 In Baccarat, we’re talking about the THIRD card.
-Baccarat is a game where the cards are dealt alternately.
+Baccarat Drawing Rules explain how Baccarat cards are dealt with alternatively.
 Beginning with the Player, a total of two cards are dispensed to the Player and Banker.
 If either hand totals eight or nine points, a natural win occurs, the round is concluded and bets are paid.